Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$: Observations and Analysis

 We also measure the effective radii of the objects in Sample I. Here we use the half-light radii (in pixels) provided by \citet{Skelton2014} catalogues, which are measured from {\it HST}/WFC3 F160W images by using SExtractor \citep{Bertin1996} and adopt these as virial radii \citep[e.g.,][]{Maseda2013}.
 The effective radii of the EELGs in Sample I range from $0.9$ kpc to $2.8$ kpc, with a median value of $1.5$ kpc.
 As these are larger than the half width at half maximum of the point spread function of F160W imaging, the sources are adequately resolved.
 In the bottom panel of Fig.~\ref{fig:vdis_reff}, we show the effective radius as functions of [O~{ III}] EW.
-It is clear that galaxies with more extreme optical line emission are more compact.
+The two quantities show a moderate correlation with the Spearman correlation coefficient $\rho=-0.43$ and $p$-value $p=1.0\times10^{-2}$, and it is clear that galaxies with more extreme optical line emission are more compact.
 The physical properties of the EELGs in Sample I are summarised in Table~\ref{tab:dyn_sample}.